Kentik Map

 - Regions (cloud provider level only): Shows the regions, each represented as a box, where you have resources within this cloud provider.
 Each box gives the number of VPCs and subnets within that region.
 To drill down further, click the box for a region and choose View Topology from the popup.

-- VPC (region level in IBM only): Shows the VPCs, each represented as a box, within the region.
+- VPC: Shows the VPCs, each represented as a box, within the region.
 Each box gives the number of subnets and VMs within that VPC.
 To drill down further, click the box for a VPC and choose View Topology from the popup.

-- Subnets (region level in GCP; VPC level in IBM): Shows a box for each of your subnets within the VPC or region.
+- Subnets (region level in GCP): Shows a box for each of your subnets within the VPC or region.
 For traffic data, click the box and choose Show Details from the popup.

 AWS Topology